Corefinder89/Galenization/README.md

 # Galen
-Galen is a framework that has been developed for automation testing of responsive design for web applications.<br>Now a days it has become a fully functional testing framework with rich reporting and test management system.<br>It supports both Javascript and Java.
+Galen is a framework that has been developed for automation testing of responsive design for web applications.<br>Now a days it has become a fully functional testing framework with rich reporting and test management system.
+It supports both Javascript and Java.

 # Mode of operation
 Galen operates in the following manner.<br>